Arshad Nadeem

-He is a two-time Olympian, and the first Pakistani to qualify for the final of any track and field event at the Olympic Games and the World Championships.
+He is a two-time Olympian, the first Pakistani track and field athlete to earn direct qualification for the Olympics under modern entry standards, and the first Pakistani athlete to reach the final of any event at the World Championships.
+He represents WAPDA in the National Games of Pakistan.

 At the 2022 Commonwealth Games, he set a new national and Commonwealth Games record with a throw of 90.18 m and became the first South Asian athlete to breach the 90 m mark.
-In the 2023 World Championships, he became the first Pakistani athlete to win a medal at the World Championships, a silver.
-He represents WAPDA in the National Games of Pakistan.
+At the 2023 World Championships, he became the first Pakistani athlete to win a medal at the World Athletics Championships, securing a silver medal.
+At the 2024 Summer Olympics, he became the first Pakistani to win an Olympic medal in athletics and the country's first individual Olympic gold medalist.

 Early life

-Nadeem was born into a Punjabi Muslim family in Mian Channu, in the Punjab province of Pakistan.
+Nadeem was born into a Punjabi Muslim Jat family in Mian Channu, in the Punjab province of Pakistan.
 He is the third-oldest among eight siblings.
 Nadeem was an exceptionally versatile athlete from his early school years.
-Though he dabbled in all the sports on offer in his school — cricket, badminton, football and athletics — his passion was cricket, and he soon found himself playing it at district-level tape-ball tournaments.
+Though he dabbled in all the sports on offer in his school — cricket, badminton, football and athletics — his passion was cricket, and he soon found himself playing in district-level tape-ball tournaments.
 Upon entering grade seven in school, Nadeem caught the eye of Rasheed Ahmad Saqi during an athletics competition.
 Saqi had a history of developing sportspeople in the division, and began training Nadeem soon afterwards.

 Before settling on javelin throw, Nadeem also pursued shot put and discus throw.
-Gold medals in the javelin throw in successive Punjab Youth Festivals and an inter-board meet propelled him on to the national stage, bringing offers from all the leading domestic departmental teams, including the athletics sections of the Pakistan Army, Air Force and Water and Power Development Authority (WAPDA).
+Gold medals in the javelin throw in successive Punjab Youth Festivals and an inter-board meet propelled him onto the national stage, bringing offers from all the leading domestic departmental teams, including the athletics sections of the Pakistan Army, Air Force and Water and Power Development Authority (WAPDA).
 It was his father, Muhammad Ashraf, who persuaded him to take up the sport of javelin throwing.
 Nadeem actually aspired to become a full-time cricketer, but he changed his mind and shifted his focus to athletics as he first picked up the javelin in 2015; Nadeem himself acknowledged that it was "the best thing that happened" to him.